How Does Snapchat Determine Your Best Friends?

 It should come as no surprise that, just as in middle school, some people obsess over who’s displayed as their best friends in Snapchat.
-Snap Inc. keeps many of their algorithms a secret, but we’ve done the work in deciphering how Snapchat orders your best friends, how to get someone into your best friend list, and Snapchat’s reasoning for the way their algorithm works.
+Snap Inc. keeps many of their algorithms a secret, but the crew at TechJunkie has done the work in deciphering how Snapchat orders your best friends, how to get someone into your best friend list, and Snapchat’s reasoning for the way their algorithm works.

 How are Snapchat’s Best Friends Ordered?